molily/molily.de/_posts/2017-11-25-robust-javascript.md

 ### Type errors

 A `TypeError` is thrown when a program tries to perform an operation with a value whose type is not suitable for this operation.
-In short, when you try to do something with a value that you cannot do with the value.
+In other words, when you try to do something with a value that you cannot do with the value.

 For example, functions can be called with the call operator `(…)`.
 All other values, like strings, numbers or plain objects cannot be called.
 All these examples fail with a TypeError because the value on the left side of the braces is not a function: